pygumby/progfun1-course-notes/notes/week_1.md

 ### Lecture 1.1 -- Programming Paradigms

-- Scala is a great tool to learn functional programming and later integrate it with more traditional object-oriented programming.
++ Scala is a great tool to learn functional programming and later integrate it with more traditional object-oriented programming.

-- Main programming paradigms are imperative, functional and logic programming.
++ The main programming paradigms are imperative, functional and logic programming.
 Object-oriented programming can be integrated well with all of those.
 - Imperative programming is about mutable variables, assignments, and control structures (e.g., `if-then-else`).

-- These strongly correspond to the abstractions of the Von Neumann model: Mutable variables correspond to memory cells, control structures to jumps, etc.
++ These concepts strongly correspond to the abstractions of the Von Neumann model: Mutable variables correspond to memory cells, control structures to jumps, etc.

-- Problem: How can we avoid conceptualizing programs word by word?
++ Problem: How can we avoid conceptualizing programs word by word?
 How to scale up?

-- A mathematical theory consists of data types, operations on them, and laws describing the relationship between values and operations.
++ A mathematical theory consists of data types, operations on them, and laws describing the relationship between values and operations.
 There is no notion of mutability whatsoever.

-- Theories lead to a programming style in which operators are expressed as functions, mutations are avoided, and in which there are powerful ways for the abstraction and composition of functions.
++ Theories lead to a programming style in which operators are expressed as functions, mutations are avoided, and in which there are powerful ways for the abstraction and composition of functions.

-- In a restricted sense, functional programming means programming without mutable variables and imperative control structures.
++ In a restricted sense, functional programming means programming without mutable variables and imperative control structures.
 In a wider sense, it means focusing on functions.

-- In a functional programming language, functions are first-class citizens.
++ In a functional programming language, functions are first-class citizens.

-  - They can be defined anywhere.
+  + They can be defined anywhere.
-  - They can be passed as parameters and returned as results.
+  + They can be passed as parameters and returned as results.
-  - There are operators to compose them.
+  + There are operators to compose them.

-- Why functional programming?
++ Why functional programming?

-  - It's simpler to reason about programs.
+  + It's simpler to reason about programs.
-  - There is better modularity.
+  + There is better modularity.
-  - It's good for exploiting parallelism.
+  + It's good for exploiting parallelism.

 ### Lecture 1.2 -- Elements of Programming

-+ Every non-trivial languages provides primitive expressions, ways to combine those into larger expressions, and ways to abstract expressions, i.e., naming them.
++ Every non-trivial language provides primitive expressions, ways to combine those into larger expressions, and ways to abstract expressions, i.e., to name them.

 + Evaluation of a non-primitive expression: